Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 Taion rebuted, turning to Mio "No one's worlds apart.
 If anything, we should be questioning all that we've thought to be true."

-She turned to her back and look at the distance.
+She turned to her back and looked at the distance.
 Riku and Manana were playing with dirt.
 Noah was further in the background, lost in his thoughts, his back facing them.
 Taion continued, "Differences... are all a matter of perspective."

 "Hehe...
 Our skeptics."